bluescan/tacentview/docs/index.md

 3. A Linux **deb** file.
 4. A Snapcraft **snap**.

 The source code, portable Windows zip, and deb files are available from the [releases GitHub page](https://github.com/bluescan/tacentview/releases).
 If running Linux you may also consider [installing the snap](https://snapcraft.io/tacentview).
 If you want to build it yourself, instructions are available at the [Tacent View GitHub page](https://github.com/bluescan/tacentview).
 The CMake build-system is used and can create projects (VS2022, make, nmake, ninja) for any desired compiler (MSVC, Clang, GCC).
+The buttons below link you pre-compiled versions of the latest stable release (1.0.40) but I suggest building yourself if you have any security concerns.

 <ul class="downloads">
 	<li><a href="https://github.com/bluescan/tacentview/releases/download/v1.0.40/tacentview_1.0.40.zip">Download <strong>WIN App</strong></a></li>